Krissttina/Krissttina/README.md

 - 👋 Hi, I’m @Krissttina
 - 👀 I’m interested in ... art
 - 🌱 I’m currently learning ...
 Javascript
-- 💞️ I’m looking to collaborate on ... any type of project
+- 💞️ I’m looking to collaborate on ... any type of projects
 - 📫 How to reach me ... kristinametodieva621@gmail.com

 <!---